 Another fantastic brand is Anzzi.
 Anzzi is a reliable manufacturer that produces high quality sinks which tend to be a tad more expensive, but have an upscale feel and often come paired with designer faucets.
 Ruvati puts more emphasis on add-on accessories (like colanders, cutting boards, and wire racks designed to fit your sink), while Anzzi focuses on a sleek contemporary aesthetic.

-Anzzi is especially known for their apron sinks, which combine a very traditional sink style with a sleek, brushed steel finish that’s the perfect updated workhorse for a busy contemporary kitchen.
-While you certainly can find stainless steel apron sinks from other manufacturers (Ruvati included!), Anzzi can’t be beat in terms of variety of sizes, configurations, and add-ons.
+Anzzi specializes in apron sinks, but not just of the typical farmhouse variety.
+Combining that iconic, traditional sink style with a sleek, brushed steel finish makes for a perfectly updated workhorse for a busy contemporary kitchen.
+You can find stainless steel apron sinks from other manufacturers (Ruvati included!).
+But Anzzi can’t be beat in terms of variety of sizes, configurations, and add-ons.

 That said, if you’re more interested in fun kitchen gadgets, Ruvati is probably a better brand for you.
-While both manufacturers offer 16 gauge stainless steel sinks made of the same quality and composition of metal (T-304 stainless steel to be specific), Ruvati’s sinks are designed to accommodate add-on features, regardless of the size and style of the sink.
+Both manufacturers offer 16 gauge stainless steel sinks made of the same quality and composition of metal (T-304 stainless steel to be specific).
+But Ruvati’s sinks accommodate add-on features, regardless of the size and style of the sink.
 This is especially nice for small kitchens, as these accessories let you use your sink as supplemental counter space, so you can spread out a little even if you have limited workspace in your kitchen.